 A certificate can only apply to one scheme, so if an employer operates, say, two schemes and wants to certify both of them, two certificates would have to be given.
 A group personal pension scheme administered by a single provider – even though it is actually a series of individual contracts between the jobholders and the provider, is treated as a single scheme for the purposes of certification.

 Where more than one employer participates in a scheme, each employer who wants to certify the scheme would have to hold a certificate in relation to it.
 One employer may be able to certify on behalf of another (and in respect of that other employer’s relevant jobholders), provided they are authorised to do so.

-When a certificate expires, the employer has to assess whether the relevant quality requirement was met during the period of the previous certificate in relation to the jobholders covered by the certificate.
+When a certificate expires, the employer has to assess whether the relevant quality requirement or one set of the alternative quality requirements was met during the period of the previous certificate in relation to the jobholders covered by the certificate.
 They can’t issue a further certificate until this has been done, and any corrective actions taken for the future (in relation to the new certificate and jobholders covered by it) are considered.

 An employer can only certify a scheme (or part of a scheme) if they are certain that the relevant quality requirement will be met in relation to the jobholders being covered by the certificate.
 Employers who mis-certify their schemes (and who don’t have regard to the guidance on certification) may be in breach of their obligations under the Pensions Act 2008, which could result in compliance action being taken against them by the Pensions Regulator.

 A copy of the certificate has to be kept for six years after it has expired.
 It doesn’t have to be submitted to anyone, but the Pensions Regulator can ask for a copy at any time.
 If asked, an employer must give jobholders and trade unions a copy of the certificate within two months of the request date, but any personal information can be removed from the copy beforehand.